Understanding our brain

 The image below shows the findings of some of the research on brain structure and gender identity.
-Notice how the part in purple shows that an area of the brain in a transgender woman looks like that of a cisgender woman—and nothing like that of a cisgender man.
+Notice how the part in purple shows that an area of the brain in a transgender woman looks more like that of a cisgender woman than a cisgender man.

 This interesting finding has been replicated in multiple studies.
 As scientists continue to explore these and other clinical data, the science of gender identity will be better understood.